michaelkolesidis/3d-cube/README.md

 ## Description

 <p>A colorful three-dimensional cube that rotates to x-axis, y-axis, and z-axis according to the movement of  the mouse inside the window.
-It consists of triagle fans and it is created dynamically on page load, according to the dimensions of the window.
-It is housed in a simple HTML page, with some CSS.</p>
+It is created dynamically on page load, according to window dimensions.
+It is housed in a simple HTML page, with some essential CSS.</p>

-<p>Originally, I created it using <a href="https://processing.org/">Processing</a>, and then I ported to the web using Processing's JavaScript sibling, p5.js.</p>
+<p>Originally, I created it using <a href="https://processing.org/">Processing</a>, and then I ported it to the web using Processing's JavaScript sibling, p5.js.</p>

 ## Screenshot